 Mather House 309

-Constitutional Law, Civil Liberties, Dictatorship and Democracy in Modern Latin America, Ethnicity, Gender, and Religion in Latin American Politics and Society, Comparative Constitutions.
+Constitutional Law, Civil Liberties, Dictatorship and Democracy in Modern Latin America, Social Justice Issues (Ethnicity, Gender, and Religion) in Latin American Politics and Society, Comparative Populism and Constitutions.

 J.D., magna cum laude, Order of the Coif, Case Western Reserve University, 1990; M.A.L.D., Fletcher School of Law and Diplomacy, Tufts University, Diplome (M.A.)
 Institute of Advanced International Studies (I.H.E.I.), University of Geneva, Switzerland, 1978; M.A. (international affairs), Fletcher School, 1976; B.S.F.S, cum laude, Phi Beta Kappa, Georgetown University, 1975.